 Today when a large number of copies of a books is required, offset-litho is still used because it gives the best quality products.
 But it’s too expensive for small quantities.

 Print-on-demand (POD) technology is basically a laser print.
 It allows creators to send a computer file of the book to a business that then prints single copies as buyers order them, and provides delivery.
 For authors and illustrators, Ingram Spark, Lulu and other printers create good quality POD books.
 For those who are considering this, I recommend buying a copy of any of the printer’s similar books before deciding if you are happy with the quality for printing your own works.
 Some publishers have better printing machines than others.
 Look for white lines that appear across dark areas.
-The colour is improving, but I still don’t think it is quite the same quality as an offset-litho printed traditionally published book by Penguin, Walker Books or HarperCollins (and the cover may be less substantial)…but children and adults still love a good story printed this way.
+The colour is improving, but is it identical to an offset-litho printed traditionally published book by Penguin, Walker Books or HarperCollins (and the cover may be less substantial)?
+Compare and be honest…but children and adults still love a good story printed this way.